outdreamer/build-a-cure/docs/tasks/examples.md

     - queries to generate insight path to find useful structures to apply across systems, for a general problem-solving intent like 'truth filtering'

-      - apply insight path: 'apply insight paths to generate insight paths'
+	    - apply solution automation workflow insight path: 'apply insight paths to generate insight paths to solve a problem'

-      	- insight path: find structures for the same intent in other systems, connect structures between systems, & apply matching structures to original system
+	      	- apply insight path: find structures for the same intent in other systems, connect structures between systems, & apply matching structures to original system
 		        - find structures with 'truth filtering' intent in solution (source) system
 		          - map system components across systems (map 'truth' in agent system to 'correct' in non-agent system, match 'intent' to 'incentive' bc non-agent systems always respond to incentives)
 		            - map connecting structures in source system to connecting structures in target system (what connects bias function in source system vs. corresponding connection in target system)
 		        - apply components of structures with 'truth filtering' intent across systems, to equalize problem (target) & solution (source) systems
 		          - apply metadata of 'truth-filtering' structures (bias) from agent source system to non-agent target system
 		            - apply bias/interface metadata (intent) to target system components
 		              - find intent ('reasons') for 'randomness' (find the change interactions producing false or temporary randomness in non-agent systems)
 		            - apply bias interface objects (intents/reasons to use biased rules) to target system components, due to commonness in intents across systems
 		              - bias intents/reasons: over-simplicity, lack of storage, lack of change type functions (update functionality)
 		              - 'if an info signal has bias intent signals (if its clearly caused by lack of storage), classify it as a potential false info signal (request from pathogen rather than from host cell, false electrical signal, illusion of an electron count)'

-      - standard interface query
+	    - apply standard interface query

 	        - apply structural interface
 	          - identify connections between structures in problem
 	            - problem: 'find true info in agent-based system interactions despite agent incentives to send false info & intentions/decisions to do so'
 	            - problem structures:
 	              - concepts: 'truth' (intention matches decision output = 'successful decision'), 'agency', 'incentive', 'intent', 'decision'
 	              - functions: 'interaction functions', 'decision functions'
 	              - other structures: 'decision function triggers', 'false info', 'true info'

 	        - apply combine function to conceptual interface
 	          - create combinations of abstracted versions of structures
 	            - problem: 'find true info in system interactions despite incentives to send false info & other sources of false info & change functions enabling that'
 	            - problem structures:
 	              - concepts: 'correct' (info implication matches its impact), 'incentive', 'change', 'randomness'
 	              - functions: 'interaction functions', 'change functions'
 	              - other structures: 'change function triggers', 'false info', 'true info'

 	        - apply connect function to abstract structures
 	          - find structures that connect abstract structures (randomness, false info, change/function triggers) without the specific attributes tying them to one system (agency)
 	            - test whether the connecting structures fit with the new system after removing attributes:
 	              - can bias be used to filter out false info or find true info in chemical interactions, despite elements not having agency, as an abstracted way to decompose randomness/noise or complex systems
 	                - for example, can an abstracted version of bias structures correctly model the integration of quantum physics with chemistry rules to explain some chemical phenomenon